Global Mind Tests

 What affects your results

-Several things can affect typing speed and accuracy: sleep loss and mental fatigue can reduce psychomotor performance and sustained attention; poor workstation setup can increase tension in the shoulders, wrists, and forearms; and device factors such as keyboard type, tactile feedback, key travel, spacing, and virtual vs physical input can also change performance.
+Sleep loss, mental fatigue, workstation setup, keyboard type, tactile feedback, key travel, spacing, and virtual vs physical input can all affect typing performance.
 Cold hands can also reduce manual dexterity and slow keyboard tasks.

 Tips for reliable results